bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 - Handling interrupts without losing progress in other active processes

 ### Describe in as much detail as you can _how_ these tasks are handled by the operating system.
 I think the key concept here is probably processes and scheduling/threading.
 The OS manages those processes and prevents them from accessing data they're not supposed to have access to.
-Memory management plays a big role in this -- the OS needs to be able to keep track of the data and call stack associated with each process, and
+Memory management plays a big role in this -- the OS needs to be able to keep track of the data and call stack associated with each process, and it will read/write this information many times a second.

 ## Challenge 2